 - Biometrics: Required for visa and ICT permit issuance unless recently submitted.

-Processing Time and Costs for a Germany ICT Permit
+Processing Time for a Germany ICT Permit

 - Processing Time: